vmware/vic-product/docs/user_doc/vic_vsphere_admin/reinitialize_appliance.md

 The Getting Started Page includes a button labeled **Re-Initialize the  vSphere Integrated Containers Appliance**.

-**IMPORTANT**: Only use this button in the following circumstances:
+**CAUTION**: Clicking the reinitialize button when the appliance is functioning correctly can result in data loss.
+You must only reinitialize the appliance in the following circumstances:

 * The initialization of the appliance did not succeed and the Getting Started page includes a red error alert instead of a green success alert.
 For example, you see the error `Failed to locate VIC Appliance.
 Please check the vCenter Server provided and try again`.
 * You need to register the appliance with a different Platform Services Controller.
 For more information, see [Register the vSphere Integrated Containers Appliance with a Different Platform Services Controller](register_different_psc.md).